Frequently Asked Questions

 Does CIDSE fund projects in the Global South?

-As a network, CIDSE is not an organization that grants financial or technical support for development.
-The responsibility for project funding lies within the competencies of its member organizations.
-With regards to partner engagement in the South CIDSE’s responsibilities include measuring impact, improving the coordination of CIDSE’s programme work and engaging in a mutual strengthening of advocacy work.
+As a network, CIDSE is not an organisation that provides financial or technical support for development.
+The responsibility for project funding lies with its member organisations.
+In terms of partner engagement in the South, CIDSE’s responsibilities include measuring impact, improving coordination of CIDSE’s programme work and working towards mutual strengthening of advocacy.

 How does CIDSE get funded and what does it use its budget for?